-- Car parking and garages should be located away from pedestrian priority streets.
-Rearloaded housing typologies is strongly supported. - Where vehicle crossovers must be provided to a street frontage, they must be designed to prioritise the safety of pedestrians and minimise pedestrian- vehicular conflict. - Ensure crossovers are no greater than 4m wide.
-The consolidation of cross-overs are encouraged. - Minimise the number of crossovers from residential lots onto Helen Road (designated secondary access road) by implementing an access lane to the rear of lots fronting Helen Road to protect cyclist safety. - Seek to limit vehicle access or restrict right-turning movements between the rear access lanes and Helen Road (where practical) to minimise rat running through the NAC and maintain pedestrian safety between Ontario Avenue and Village Green. - Ensure the Local Access Streets provide a minimum 1.8m wide pedestrian path and 4m wide nature strips to both sides of the street. - Ensure driveways and laneways utilise materials and finishes, reflective of the surrounding landscape character.
+- Car parking and garages should be located away from Main Street and future open space.
+Rear-loaded housing typologies is strongly supported in this location. - Where vehicle crossovers must be provided to a street frontage, they must be designed to prioritise the safety of pedestrians and minimise pedestrian- vehicular conflict. - Ensure crossovers are no greater than 4m wide.
+The consolidation of cross-overs are encouraged. - Ensure garages and carports do not occupy more than 50% of the site frontage. - Minimise the number of crossovers from residential lots onto Helen Road (designated secondary access road) to protect cyclist safety. - Seek to limit vehicle access or restrict right-turning movements onto Helen Road where practical to minimise rat running through the NAC and maintain pedestrian safety between Ontario Avenue and Village Green. - Ensure the Local Access Streets provide a minimum 1.8m wide pedestrian path and 4m wide nature strips to both sides of the street. - Ensure driveways and laneways utilise materials and finishes, reflective of the surrounding landscape character.
 Suitable materials include paving, exposed aggregate and coloured concrete incorporating paving bands.
 Permeable paving is highly encouraged. - Provide 1 on street visitor car space for every 2 dwellings.